 Time Out….are you one of the lucky ones who will manage 4 days off over this Easter break?
 Completely away from work.
 If you are, then it’s YEAH for you!

 For me, it’s a combo of family time, gardening, a little bit of work and watching a TV series on Netflix, Call the Midwife, set back in the early 50’s in the East End of London.
 Life was definitely hard back in those days.

-This morning, as I was pushing the lawn mower around, in the sweltering Darwin heat, I though briefly that I should maybe consider paying someone to do my lawns.
+This morning, as I was pushing the lawnmower around, in the sweltering Darwin heat, I thought, briefly, that I should maybe consider paying someone to do my lawns.

 But hey, doing the lawns is great exercise plus it’s prime thinking time for me.
 I like going up and down in rows, I enjoy the smell of the freshly cut grass (except if I accidentally run over a dog poo!) and it’s also great exercise.
 As is bending down to pull out the weeds – great workout!

 When you’re your own boss or working in senior management, it’s often really hard to get time away to exercise – unless it’s carefully planned.

 When the buck stops with you – for generating your own income, or answering to boards, it’s hard.

 I know, it’s the life I have lived for many years (and I still work for myself), so I hear you!

 Doing my own lawn keeps me fit.
 It also gives me a great sense of achievement when I look out on my garden.
 A totally different sense of achievement to when I complete a project, but it’s just as good a feeling.

 It’s really important to make time for what is truly important in your life.
 In my book that is looking after yourself first and foremost.